English cricket team in the West Indies in 2023–24

 The England cricket team toured the West Indies in December 2023 to play three One Day International (ODI) and five Twenty20 International (T20I) matches.
 The International Cricket Council (ICC) finalized the bilateral series in a press release.
 In May 2023, Cricket West Indies (CWI) announced the schedule for the series.
 The T20I series formed part of both teams' preparation for the 2024 ICC Men's T20 World Cup tournament.

 During the third and final ODI of the series, West Indies players wore black armbands to mourn the deaths of former West Indies cricketers Joe Solomon and Clyde Butts and a minute's silence was observed prior to the start of the match.
-West Indies won the 3-match ODI series 2-1 by defeating England in the final rain-affected match by 4 wickets.
+The West Indies won the 3-match ODI series 2-1 by defeating England in the final rain-affected match by 4 wickets.

-West Indies also won the 5-match T20I series 3–2.
+The West Indies also won the 5-match T20I series 3–2.